-Why are some of the most fun things something that totally slips our minds as adults?
-In this idea, Allison at All for the Boys comes up with a game of sumo wrestling simply by using pillows and the boys' father's T-shirts!
+Why are some of the most fun things sometimes totally slip our minds as adults?
+In this idea, Allison at All for the Boys comes up with a game of sumo wrestling simply by using pillows and the boys’ father’s T-shirts!

 4. Snow Ice Cream

 If you have never had snow ice cream, I recommend you find somewhere with a decent amount of snow and make some.

 My mother and I made some when I was little and I loved it.
 Back when my girls were younger and we lived in Delaware we had a major snowstorm that shut us down for days and I did the same for them, falling in love with snow ice cream all over again (and learned what whipping cream was all at the same time… it was magical!).